 Charity Commission for Northern Ireland’s current powers

 To date, the Commission has been granted its powers of regulation, investigation and enforcement over all charities which are currently recognised for tax purposes by HMRC, as well as those that will register with the Commission in due course.

 The Commission is currently carrying out the following functions:

 The Register of Charities is due to be established before the end of 2013.
 The Commission is now preparing to register charities and will call forward new charities and those on the deemed list.
 For more information, please see charitable status and charity registration.

 The Commission is planning its monitoring programme which includes the consultation on interim reporting arrangements for the receipt of annual accounts and reports of registered charities, as well as the objectives of its monitoring programme, and the content of the annual monitoring return.
 This is due to effect from 1 April 2014.

-Please see NICVA’s dedicated charity law reform webpage for the latest information on new charity regulations.
+Please see NICVA’s dedicated new charity regulations and working towards good governance webpage for the latest information on new charity regulations.